Ellsworth Vines: Abilities

 the perfect slim body, that was coordinated for anything.
 Elly won Forest Hills the first time when he was still only nineteen, but at the same time he was also devoting himself to basketball at the University of Southern California.
 He went there, on a basketball scholarship.

 (NOTE: The school's official all-time roster does not list him; however, this does not mean that Vines did not earn a basketball scholarship.)

 In his chapter on 1932, Bud Collins writes in Total Tennis: The Ultimate Tennis Encyclopedia that Vines:

 had a curious windmill stroke in which the racket made an almost 360-degree sweep.
 Starting on high as though he were going to serve, he brought the racket back almost to the ground and swept up to the ball.
 He put no spin on it, however, thereby hitting a flat shot with tremendous force that made him unbeatable when he was on.

 Collins goes on to say that:

 Opponents came to realize that the way to beat him was to keep the ball in play, hitting him soft stuff until he started making errors.

-Kramer compared Vines to another great tennis player, Lew Hoad:
+Kramer compared Vines to Lew Hoad, another great tennis player:

 Both were very strong guys.
 Both succeeded at a very young age...Also, both were very lazy guys.
 Vines lost interest in tennis (for golf) before he was thirty, and Hoad never appeared to be very interested.
 Despite their great natural ability, neither put up the outstanding records that they were capable of.
 Unfortunately, the latter was largely true because both had physical problems.

 Vines was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1962.

 In 100 Greatest of All Time, a 2012 television series broadcast by the Tennis Channel, Vines was ranked the 37th greatest male player, just behind Australian Lleyton Hewitt at 36th, and just ahead of Pancho Segura at 38th.
 Vines' contemporary rivals were also included in the list, Perry (a player whom Vines had beaten in two pro championship tours) was ranked at 15th, Cochet was ranked at 27th, and Crawford was ranked at 32nd.